ScorchChamp/advent-of-code/README.md

-# Advent of Code 2023 Solutions
+# Advent of Code Solutions
-Welcome to my repository where I share my solutions for the Advent of Code 2023.
+Welcome to my repository where I share my solutions for the Advent of Code.
 Advent of Code is an annual set of Christmas-themed programming challenges that can be solved in any programming language you prefer.

 ## About Advent of Code
 Advent of Code is created by Eric Wastl and involves a series of small programming puzzles for a variety of skill sets and skill levels that can be solved in any programming language you like.
 More information about the event can be found on the official website: [Advent of Code](https://adventofcode.com/)